Roger Q. Mills: US Senator

 Mills was elected to the US Senate from Texas in 1892 to fill the vacant seat of John H. Reagan and continued to serve in that post until 1899.

 In 1893, when President Grover Cleveland sought repeal of the Sherman Silver Purchase Act, Mills gave loyal support.
 Silver coinage was popular with both parties in Texas, and Democrats in particular felt that Mills had betrayed them.
 His action probably cost him re-election in 1898.

 Other friends also noticed a change in him.
 His old colleague and co-worker in tariff reform, former Representative William L. Wilson of West Virginia, wrote in his diary in 1896, "Poor Mills, how he seems to have gone to pieces since the time when he was leading the tariff reform forces in the House, and a welcome and strong speaker on that great issue all over the country.
 Today he made one of the most extreme and wild jingo speeches in the Senate on the Cuban question that has marked the whole debate.
 Not less erratic has been his course for two years past on the financial question."

 Death and legacy

-He died in Corsicana, Texas, and was buried in Oakwood Cemetery, Corsicana.
+He died in Corsicana, Texas.
 Roger Mills County, Oklahoma, was named after him.